Kerala Police: Tourism Police

-Coastal Police

-Coastal Police Stations handle the security of the coasts and carry out the patrolling in the sea up to 12 nautical miles.
-The cases reported on the sea (in the Territorial Waters) will be investigated by the Coastal Police.
-The headquarters of Kerala Coastal Police is situated at Kochi.
-The Kerala Coastal Police is headed by an Inspector General of Police (IGP).
-There 18 Coastal Police Stations across the coastal areas of Kerala.
-There are 18 Coastal Police Stations across the coastal areas of Kerala.

-Railway Police

-The responsibility of the Kerala Railway Police is to maintain law and order, prevent and detect crime on the railways and railway stations in Kerala.
-The Kerala Railway Police is responsible for ensuring the safety and security of passengers and their belongings within the state's railway network.
-This includes preventing and detecting crimes both at railway stations and on trains.
-Their jurisdiction extends to the 1027 km of railway lines in Kerala.
-It is functioning incorporate with Railway Protection Force (RPF).

-The Superintendent of Police (Railways) is the Unit Head and functions under supervision of A.D.G.P (Intelligence & Railways).
-There are 13 Railway Police Stations in Kerala.
-They are located in the main Railway station premises at Trivandrum Central, Parassala, Kollam, Punalur, Alappuzha, Kottayam, Ernakulam Junction, Thrissur, Shornur, Palakkad, Kozhikode, Kannur and Kasargod.

 Traffic Police

 The traffic wing is headed by the Inspector General of Police (Traffic and Road Safety Management), under whom the state is divided into two zones—North and South—each supervised by a Superintendent of Police (Traffic).
 Operationally, the traffic police function under the control of the respective District Police Chiefs.
 In major cities, traffic administration is overseen by Assistant Commissioners of Police.
 There are Traffic Enforcement Units (TEUs), formerly known as Traffic Police Stations, which are responsible for traffic management and road safety enforcement within their jurisdiction.
 Each TEU is headed by an Inspector (in the case of large cities) or a Sub-Inspector (in towns), and is assisted by police personnel and Home Guards.

-Highway Police
+Kerala Highway Police

 Highway Police focus on traffic enforcement to prevent road accidents and assist victims.
-At present.
 At present a total of 56 Highway Police Patrols are functioning along all the important Roads in Kerala.

 Highway Police functions under the respective District Police Chiefs.
 Each Highway Police Vehicle is assigned an 'Operational area' and a Base Station.
-The Officers and men are deployed for duty in the Highway Police are from various Police Stations in the Police District.
+The Officers and men are deployed for duty in the Highway Patrol Vehicles are from various Police Stations in the Police District.

+Highway police is responsible for patrolling national highways and state highways.
+They are tasked with traffic enforcement in highways, accident assistance, maintenance of law and order in highways.